pgrzego/pgrzeg.github.io/_posts/2016-06-02-my-toolbox-git-commands.md

 git subtree push --prefix dist origin release
 {% endhighlight %}

 *-Hey, can you check something on branch fix211?* I can hear once in a while, of course usually when I'm in the middle of something, but at the same time when it is not yet ready to be committed.
-Stashing your changes come in usufeul then:
+Stashing your changes come in useful then:

 {% highlight bash %}
 git stash